| Ultimate Performance | Ultimate Performance

 Visceral fat

-High amounts of visceral fat are associated with health issues including insulin resistance, heart disease, liver problems and chronic inflammation.
+High amounts of visceral fat are associated with increased risks of insulin resistance, type 2 diabetes, heart disease, and liver problems.

 Subcutaneous fat

-Subcutaneous fat is the type most people want to decrease when they start a new fitness regimen.
-It sits on the surface of the body and is the fat that we see in the mirror, so think of the typical ‘love handles’ or ‘muffin top’.
+Subcutaneous fat is found just under the skin and is the type of fat most people want to decrease when they start a new fitness regimen.
+It is the more visible form of fat you can see when you look in the mirror such as “love handles” or “muffin top”.

 What is body fat percentage?